2025 Updates

 There are regular updates to Council on the City's performance against its budgets.

 The City’s capital and operating budgets plan for investment in programs, services and infrastructure over 4 years.
-This means keeping the lights on, plowing snow, and building sidewalks and bridges.
+This means keeping the lights on, plowing snow and building sidewalks and bridges.

 Administration reports to Council and Edmontonians regularly through the financial updates on how operating and capital project spending compares to those plans, including where the City will be at the end of the year.